-There are several types of over the counter flea medications that you can buy at places like pet stores or big box stores.
-They’re effectiveness often comes down to your pets exposure to places with fleas, and the climate they’re living in.
-If you’re in a hotter or more humid climate, these over the counter medications might be enough, but you might want to consider a more reliable options.
-More and more vets are saying that fleas are developing an immunity to these medications, and are recommending more aggressive prevention methods.
+There are several types of over-the-counter flea medications that you can buy at places like pet stores or big box stores.
+Their effectiveness often comes down to your pet's exposure to places with fleas, and the climate they’re living in.
+If you’re in a hotter or more humid climate, these over-the-counter medications might be enough, but you might want to consider more reliable options.
+More and more vets are saying that fleas are developing an immunity to these medications and are recommending more aggressive prevention methods.

 Medicine from the Vet